anonym62371/F458812606D3F73A/README.md

-# Efficient Spatial Index for 3D Object Retrieval
+# On Efficient 3D Object Retrieval

-This repository contains the code and the technical report for the submission "Efficient Spatial Index for 3D Object Retrieval".
+This repository contains the code and the technical report for the submission "On Efficient 3D Object Retrieval".

 ## Requirements